Peruvian Amazonia: La Selva (Peru)

-La Selva, or Peruvian Amazonia, is the area between the eastern foothills of the Peruvian Andes and the rain forests of the Amazon Basin.
-It is here that the lower slopes of the western Andes merge with the heavily forested tropical lowlands.
+The region known as Peruvian Amazonia, or La Selva, lies between the eastern foothills of the Peruvian Andes and the Amazon Basin rainforests.
+It's a place where the lower slopes of the western Andes intermingle with the lush, dense tropical lowlands.

 The region is an enormous part of Peru, covering approximately 60% of the country.
 However, the large area is home to only about 5% of the country's population.

 The root of the Amazon lies in the heart of Peruvian Amazonia, at the point where two big rivers, the Marañon and the Ucayali, flow together and form the Amazon River.

 Another important source of the Amazon River is the Urubamba River.
 It flows northwards from Peru's southern Andes through the highlands, where it joins the Ucayali River.